bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

 added more message passing interface support.
 But most of that is untested until now.

+11.08.2025:
-By 11.08.2025: A severe bug was discovered in the Strassen and Winograd algorithms.
+A severe bug was discovered in the Strassen and Winograd algorithms.
 In order to improve optimization I had added the strides to the () operators of the tensors.
 This caused difficulties with computations over matrices.
 I accidentially used two indices, instead of four in a computation of the aforementioned algorithms.
 This caused wrong results.
 I now changed this such that the () operators do not need strides.
 The algorithms now work correctly.
 I also tested them, in addition to OpenMP, with the Message Passing Interface.